plone/documentation/docs/i18n-l10n/translating-text-strings.md

 ```

+(translating-text-strings-marking-translatable-strings-in-tal-page-templates-label)=

 ### Marking translatable strings in TAL page templates

-Declare the XML namespace `i18n` and translation domain at the beginning of your template, at the first element.
+Declare the XML namespace `i18n` and translation domain at the beginning of your template, in the first element.

 ```html
 <div id="mobile-header" xmlns:i18n="http://xml.zope.org/namespaces/i18n" i18n:domain="plomobile">